Ucommerce for Kentico Accelerator Installation Guide

 - Shopping cart abandoned

-Widgets that are still present but has no value:
+Widgets that are still present but have no value:

 - All widgets placed under the E-commerce section

-Web parts that are still present but has no value:
+Web parts that are still present but have no value:

 - All web parts placed under the E-commerce section